 • helping children and young people to prepare for adulthood

-The term ‘special educational needs’ has a legal definition.
-Children with SEN all have learning difficulties or disabilities that make it harder for them to learn than most children of the same age.
-These children may need extra or different help from that given to other children of the same age,
+The term ‘Special Educational Needs’ has a legal definition.
+Children with SEND all have learning difficulties or disabilities that make it harder for them to learn than most children of the same age.
+These children may need extra or different help from that given to other children of the same age.

 The law says that children do not have learning difficulties just because their first language is not English.
-Of course some of these children may have learning difficulties as well.
+Some of these children may have learning difficulties as well.

-Alfreton Park School caters for pupils with severe, and profound learning difficulties.
-Additionally, many of our pupils are on the spectrum of autism and have associated challenging behaviours.
-Increasingly, we are also meeting the needs of pupils with a range of medical needs.
+Alfreton Park School caters for pupils with severe, complex and profound learning difficulties.
+Additionally, many of our pupils have ASD and associated behaviours that challenge.
+We also meet the needs of pupils with a range of medical needs.

-Pupils are identified by the Local Authority as having a learning difficulty prior to entry into the school and placement is in agreement with the Local Authority or the pupils home Local Authority.
+Pupils are identified by the Local Authority as having a learning difficulty or disability prior to admission into the school and placement is in agreement with the Local Authority or the pupil’s home Local Authority.

 We base all education on person centred approaches involve parents and pupils in the planning of individual learning plans as far as possible.
 The pupils annual review of progress is an opportunity for parents, pupils and all professionals involved to join together to discuss pupil progress and future learning needs.